pallets/flask/docs/patterns/sqlite3.rst

             db.close()

-Now, to use the database, the application must either have an active application context (which is always true if there is a request in flight) or create an application context itself.
+Now, to use the database, the application must either have an active application context (which is always true if there is an ongoing request) or create an application context itself.
 At that point the ``get_db`` function can be used to get the current database connection.
 Whenever the context is destroyed the database connection will be terminated.